GSA/fpkilint/docs/cpct_user_help.md

 <body>
 <h2 id="what">What is the Certificate Profile Conformance Tool (CPCT)?</h2>

-<p>CPCT is a friendly tool that instantly analyzes certificates for conformance to a specific certificate policy and profile.
+<p>CPCT is a friendly tool that instantly analyzes certificates for conformance to a specific profile document and certificate profile.
 It not only displays a certificate's test results but also the reason(s) for any nonconformance.
 What's more, you can download a Test Report (.xls or .pdf) to submit as part of a Federal PKI Annual Review package or retain for your organization's needs.</p>

 <ul style="list-style-type:disc">
 <li><a href="#who">Who Needs CPCT?</a>